derzhavin3016/derzhavin3016/README.md

 You can see my 📃 **CV [here](https://drive.google.com/file/d/1ochbFYwsTUFXx745aUvnVdK8cUJ2tjWV/view?usp=sharing)**.

-This is my repo with education projects
+This is my profile with education projects

 - 📫 **How to reach me**: